NWChemEx/.github/docs/source/coding/index.rst

 Developing NWChemEx
 ###################

-The topics in this part focus on how to develop new modules for NWChemEx.
+The topics in this part focus on how to develop code for NWChemEx.
 The topics are concerned with literally writing the code.
 It is thus assumed that you understand: